 28. Really establish a cooking/cleaning routine. ✓

 29. Publish my book.It’s funny how your dreams evolve over the years.
 I definitely still hope to publish a book someday, but the more I think about actually doing it, the larger it looms in front of me and I get overwhelmed.
 If spending five of the last seven years trying to have a baby has taught me anything, it’s taught me that creating an outline for when you should have things accomplished in life isn’t always the right thing to do, and sometimes it’s fruitless and even laughable.
 Planning for the future, using wisdom and discernment when it comes to make decisions, thinking ahead – all of those things are good!
 But I think I was too caught up in what I *needed* to get done by 30 in order to be a successful young adult, and I’ve realized that my 20’s don’t have to be the only decade marked by fun, inspiration, energy, and doing big things.
 I hope every decade of my life is like that!
-All of that to say…I’m 4 months away from turning 30, and no, I haven’t published a book.
+All of that to say…I’m less than a month away from turning 30, and no, I haven’t published a book.
 But I’ve got DECADES ahead of me, Lord willing, and I know that if God wants me to publish a book, He will equip me for that task. ♥

 30. Take a road trip. ✓

 – Colorado with the Simma clan, June 2017

 – Driving to Galveston with the McCains, Sept.
 2018